ONSdigital/gptables/.github/pull_request_template.md

 - [ ] New features are tested
 - [ ] New features are documented using the [numpydoc][numpy-docstrings] docstring format
 - [ ] Other relevant package documentation is updated
-- [ ] For new functionality, examples are included in the docs or a [feature request][feature-request] has been made for it/them.
+- [ ] For new functionality, examples are included in the docs or a [feature request][feature-request] has been made for it/them
+- [ ] Required workflows and pre-commits succeed

 [changelog]: [https://keepachangelog.com/en/1.0.0/]
 [feature-request]: [https://github.com/best-practice-and-impact/gptables/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=]